Click Here To Join Our Telegram Channel for FREE daily tutorials!

 Here are the step-by-step instructions:

-Step 1: Form a single figure eight in the end of the rope and feed the tail through your harness.
+Step 1: Form a single figure eight at the end of the rope and feed the tail through your harness.
 Some harnesses require that you feed the rope through certain straps.
 When tying in, I like to feed rope through the same harness straps that the belay loop occupies (not pictured), others prefer to use the belay loop (as pictured).
-Still others prefer to tie into a steel locking carabiner, or two aluminium locking carabiners, gates reversed, which have been clipped into the appropriate harness straps.
+Still, others prefer to tie into a steel locking carabiner, or two aluminium locking carabiners, gates reversed, which have been clipped into the appropriate harness straps.
 There are pros & cons.
-Consult your harness manual for the recommended tie in point.
+Consult your harness manual for the recommended tie-in point.

 Steps 2 & 3: Rethread the figure eight, following the same path as the first.
 Pull the knot tight (though some climbers prefer to leave it a little loose to absorb force from a fall).
 Make sure you have enough tail, as the knot will slip a bit when loaded.
 Check the knot by counting “two”, “two” & “two”, for the three visible doubled strands.
 Ensure they each are lying flat and not crossing over themselves.